TechNavii/timeseries_for_fun/README.md

-# AI Stock Prediction System 📈
+# AI Timeseries Prediction System 📈

 A production-ready AI system for predicting US and Japanese stock prices using state-of-the-art machine learning and transformer models.